 Conservatory faculty member since 1997.
 Peggy is a studio artist focused in drawing and painting, as well as an illustrator who is experienced in all aspects of book illustration and brochure design.
 Her background includes murals, museum scenic design and large art, illustration and photography.
 She has a Bachelor of Fine Arts degree from the University of Kansas and worked toward a Masters of Fine Arts in drawing and painting at the University of Americas, Mexico City, Mexico.

-A second generation photographer, Howard has studied at Columbia College in Chicago and spent several years working on the City of Chicago press staff.
-His duties involved covering Mayors Michael Bilandic and Jane Byrne and other political figures.
-He specializes in photo journalism and product photography, wedding and events.
+Howard is a second-generation photographer.
+He studied at Columbia College in Chicago and was a City of Chicago press staff member.
+His impressive experience includes covering Chicago Mayors Michael Bilandic, Jane Byrne, and other political figures.
+His professional portfolio includes photojournalism, product photography, weddings, and events.

 Conservatory faculty member since 2000.
 Marie holds a Bachelor degree in Music Education from Luther College in Decorah, Iowa.
 In college, Marie sang with the Nordic Choir under the direction of Weston Noble.
 Marie has taught elementary music in the public schools of Wisconsin, Minnesota and New Mexico.
 Marie started teaching piano lessons as the age of fifteen.
 In addition to teaching at the Conservatory, she accompanies the Campanile Chorus and students of the Lakeland High School Choir.
 Marie also sings with the Campanile Chorus and Bella Voce.
 Marie also sings in the Ascension Lutheran Church Choir and occasionally plays the organ or piano for worship services.